Learn from the Best at Sheppard Method Pilates

 Take Your Pilates Practice to a New Level

 Whether you are an existing Pilates instructor, a seasoned practitioner of the exercises, or a new student looking to learn, there is something for you at Sheppard Method Pilates.
 We offer classes for all levels and opportunities to practice on the mat or one of our Cadillacs or Reformers.
 Don’t let anything hold you back.
-Our team of Los Angeles Pilates instructors at Sheppard Method Pilates can help bring out your confidence and are happy to offer advice for any questions you have.
+Our team of Westwood Pilates instructors at Sheppard Method Pilates can help bring out your confidence and are happy to offer advice for any questions you have.